bechatman/bechatman.github.io/_posts/2016-01-01-modernizing.md

 ---
 layout: post
 title: "Living up to web standards"
-excerpt: "How I kept the Fort Worth website evolving with minimal resources."
+excerpt: "Keeping the Fort Worth website on track with minimal resources."
 tags:
 - portfolio
+slug: living-up-to-web-standards
 ---
 When I started working on the City of Fort Worth website in 2006, it was in the final stages of its first redesign.